isomerpages/moe-cedarpri/_for-parents/Sexuality Education Programme.md

 5. The subjects that incorporate topics on sexuality include:

 a.
 Science
 b.
-Form Teacher Guidance Period (FTGP)
-c.
 Character and Citizenship Education (CCE)